What is MarketTiming?

 We publish market signals for three ETF trading strategies, each of which involve a different number of expected signal changes per year and different risk and return characteristics.
 These strategies are:

-- Conservative Share Strategy which trend-follows the general Australian share market as represented by the All Ords share index.
-This trading strategy generates an average of two signal changes per year;
+- This strategy trend-trades the general Australian share market as represented by the All Ords share index with the objective of riding rallies and sidestepping crashes.
+It generates an average of one signal change per year for an Australian equity ETF;

-- Local ETF Rotation Strategy which covers three local share sectors (finance, property and resources) and backs the one with the strongest price momentum, This strategy generates about three ETF switches a year.
+- The Local ETF Rotation Strategy covers three local share sectors (finance, property and resources) and backs the one with the strongest price momentum.
+This strategy generates about three ETF switches a year.

-- Global ETF Rotation Strategy, which covers three global share sectors (USA, other developed markets and emerging markets) and recommends the one with the strongest price momentum.
-It generates about three ETF switches a year.
+- The Global ETF Rotation Strategy covers three global share markets (USA, other developed markets and emerging markets) and recommends the one with the strongest price momentum.
+It also generates about three ETF switches a year.

-This strategy has about two signal changes a year, typically one every six months.
+This strategy averages about one signal change a year though its frequency varies.
 It uses the SPDR S&P/ASX 200 share fund ETF (ASX code STW) for timing the Australian share market, though it is possible to use alternative ETFs such as:

-- State Street Global Advisers, Australia Services Ltd – SPDR S&P/ ASX 50 Fund (code SFY)
+- State Street Global Advisors SPDR S&P/ ASX 50 Fund (ASX code SFY) which invests in the top 50 listed companies,

 How the Conservative Strategy Works

-The Conservative strategy works on the basis that the share market price index’s trend is our friend until it bends and when investing in an ETF to let profits run and cut losses short.
+The Conservative strategy works on the basis that the share market’s trend is our friend until it bends and when investing in an ETF to let profits run and cut losses short.

 Likewise when the All Ords share index stays above its long term trend line MarketTiming recommends holding a listed equity fund, but when the share index falls below that trend line it recommends exiting the share market and holding cash.